 As of now, the requirement for proof of a negative COVID-19 test to reenter the U.S. as set forth by the CDC is applicable for people returning to the U.S. from Cozumel.
 With Dr. Poplaw as our medical advisor, the staff in our Cozumel dental clinic are able to provide written of a negative COVID-19 test within 72 hours of returning to the U.S. Again, should this change, we will immediately update our patients.

-Our dental clinics continue to monitor and follow changes in CDC guidelines, and update their protocols and procedures accordingly.
-We’re pleased to say, as of January 2021, none of the doctors, staff or patients, in our clinics have contracted the COVID-19 virus.
-The precautions they’re taking have been effective and they vow to continue protecting everyone.
+As the doctors continue to monitor changes in CDC guidelines, they update their protocols and procedures accordingly.
+We’re pleased to say, as of February 2021, none of the doctors, staff or patients, in our clinics have contracted the COVID-19 virus.
+They are committed to enforcing safety protocols and doing everything possible to ensure everyone is protected.

 Our dental clinics provide private transportation from the airport or hotel to the clinics, with their drivers, and the vehicles are completely sanitized after each trip.
-All staff in our clinics are tested daily, as are our patients, and social distancing is practiced in the offices, with careful control of the density of patients and staff.
+All staff in our clinics are tested daily, as are our patients, and social distancing is practiced in the clinics, with careful control of social distancing of patients and staff.
 The dental staff wears personal protective equipment (PPE) and you will be required to wear a mask, except when dental treatment is underway.
 Please travel with your own mask.